-- When the individual award is over \$250,000, approval by the Center for Mental Health Services and the Center for Substance Abuse Prevention National Advisory Councils. - Availability of funds. - Tribal Behavioral Health recipients who received funding under SM-19-005, SM-20-002, or SM-21-011 are not eligible to apply for funding under this NOFO. - Submission of any required documentation that must be submitted prior to making an award. - SAMHSA is required to review and consider any Responsibility/Qualification (R/Q) information about your organization located in SAM.gov In accordance with 45 CFR 75.212, SAMHSA reserves the right not to make an award to an entity if that entity does not meet the minimum qualification standards as described in section 75.205(a)(2).
+- SAMHSA may select awards for funding that best reach underserved communities and/or populations - Submission of any required documentation that must be submitted prior to making an award. - SAMHSA is required to review and consider any Responsibility/Qualification (R/Q) information about your organization located in SAM.gov In accordance with 45 CFR 75.212, SAMHSA reserves the right not to make an award to an entity if that entity does not meet the minimum qualification standards as described in section 75.205(a)(2).
 If SAMHSA chooses not to award a fundable application in accordance with 45 CFR 75.205(a)(2), SAMHSA must report that determination to the designated integrity and performance system accessible through the System for Award Management (SAM) [currently, the Contractor Performance Assessment Reporting System (CPARS)].
 You may review and comment on any information about your organization that a federal awarding agency previously entered.
 SAMHSA will consider your comments, in addition to other information in R/Q in making a judgment about your organization's integrity, business ethics, and record of performance under federal awards when completing the review of risk posed as described in 45 CFR 75.205 HHS Awarding Agency Review of Risk Posed by Applicants.